-Is there a particular context that these data need to be considered within: See comments above.
+Is there a particular context that this data needs to be considered within?
+See comments above.

-[how well the data are understood and utilised appropriately]
+[how well the data is understood and utilised appropriately]

-What other information is available to help users better understand this source of data: Further information on data held in GBPR can be obtained from Cardiff SSC who now hold the GBPR data.
+What other information is available to help users better understand this data source?
+Further information on data held in GBPR can be obtained from Cardiff SSC who now hold the GBPR data.
 The MIDAS Team in Worcester can be contacted to obtain an extract of this data.